 People have already thought of forcing a deep ConvNet to be like an RNN, i.e. with identical weights at every layer.
 However, if we force a deep ResNet to have its weight tied, the performance would be embarrassing.
 In our paper, we use HyperNetworks to explore a middle ground - to enforce a relaxed version of weight-tying.
 A HyperNetwork is just a small network that generates the weights of a much larger network, like the weights of a deep ResNet, effectively parameterizing the weights of each layer of the ResNet.
 We can use hypernetwork to explore the tradeoff between the model’s expressivity versus how much we tie the weights of a deep ConvNet.
 It is kind of like applying compression to an image, and being able to adjust how much compression we want to use, except here, the images are the weights of a deep ConvNet.

 While neural net compression is a nice topic, I am more interested to do things that are a bit more against the grain, as you know from reading my previous blog posts.
 There are many algorithms that already take a fully trained network, and then apply compression methods to the weights of the pre-trained network so that it can be stored with fewer bits.
 While these approaches are useful, I find it much more interesting to start from a small number of parameters, and learn to construct larger and complex representations from them.
 Many beautiful complex patterns in the natural world can be constructed using a small set of simple rules.
 Digital artists have also designed beautiful generative works based on this concept.
 It is this type of complex-abstraction concept that I want to explore in my machine learning research.
 In my view, neural network decompression is a more interesting problem than compression.
-In particular, I also want to explore decompressing the weights of an already compressed neural net, i.e., the weights a recurrent network.
+In particular, I also want to explore decompressing the weights of an already compressed neural net, i.e., the weights of a recurrent network.

 The more exciting work is in the second part of my paper where we apply Hypernetworks to Recurrent Networks.
 The weights of an RNN are tied at each time-step, limiting its expressivity.
 What if we can have a way to allow the weights of an RNN to be different at each time step (like a deep convnet), and also for each individual input sequence?